sandeshshrestha/zipSeries/README.rst

 	                         on target machine

 	options:
-	  -v, --verbose          be more verbose/talkative during the operation --trace                trace commands and other information
+	  --no-prompt            do not prompt on empty password and empty object -v, --verbose          be more verbose/talkative during the operation --trace                trace commands and other information
 	  --version              output version information and exit